TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

 ====================================== SOUFIANE =======================================
 TODO
     - Linking the database to the app
+    - find a way to store images in the student table for profile pictures -

 DONE:
     - edited MainActivity.java and SignupActivity.java for the room database usage -Done